daotmicrosoft/glb2fbx/README.md

 This tool uses Docker to run Blender2.8.
 Inside blender, the .glb or .gltf model is imported then exported as an .fbx file.
 Once complete, the container is shut down.

-The repo come with a .glb file for testing.
+The repo comes with a .glb file for testing.

 Currently does not support materials and textures.